 • Zygote: When a sperm and egg meet, fertilization occurs.
 At this point, a zygote is formed.

-• Compaction: Just prior to forming a morula is a “compaction” stage,.
-At this time ahe 8-cell embryo undergoes changes a series of changes that transform the zygote into a solid ball of cells.
+• Compaction: Just prior to forming a morula is a “compaction” stage.
+At this time an 8-cell embryo undergoes a series of changes that transform the zygote into a solid ball of cells.

 • Morula: A grouping of a solid mass of 12 -15 cells resembling a blackberry.
 This forms around four days post-fertilization.
 The morula phase is the final phase prior to blastocyst development.

 • Blastocyst: A blastocyst is the phase just before the embryo latches onto the uterine wall and “hatches” into a fetus.
 Blastocysts develop five days after the initial fertilization and contains 3 distinct features.
 These features include a round shell, a fluid-filled cavity and an internal cell mass that will become the fetus.

 • Hatching Blastocyst: Around six days after fertilization, a healthy blastocyst will hatch from its protective shell to implant in the uterine wall.
 If the blastocyst develops beyond this stage in the lab, it’s no longer viable.
 If the embryo successfully attaches to the uterus, then you have a pregnancy.

 The normal timeline for embryo development is after two days of cultivation the embryo should have between 2-4 cells, then 6-8 cells by 3 days.
 By Day 4 the cells should begin to clump together to form the Morula.
 The blastocysts should develop by Day 5 or 6.
 By day 7 the blastocyst should start hatching.
 Once hatched, the embryos is not viable for transfer.

 What is a Blastocyst?